UBC-Snowbots/Snowflake/README.md

 - NMEA_Navsat_Driver: NMEA msg driver
 - Zed_ROS_Wrapper: Wrapper for interfacing Zed Stereo Cam with ROS
 - realsense: Wrapper for interfacing the Realsense D415 with ROS
+- qt_ros: Interface for integrating ROS with QT
+- phidgets_drivers: Interface for integrating ROS and Phidgets drivers

 ### Nodelets Quick Guide
 See [here](nodelets.md)